robbriers/biotic/README.md

 ### Installation

-The current stable version of the package can be installed from CRAN via the normal means.
+The package is currently being evaluated by CRAN.
+Hopefully this will pass, and then the current stable version of the package will be installed from CRAN via the normal means.

 ``` r
 install.packages("biotic")